Free Settler or Felon

 The Ocean arrived in Sydney on Wednesday 27 August 1823.
 She was one of twelve vessels bringing convicts to New South Wales in 1823, the others being - Lord Sidmouth, Surry, Princess Royal, Brampton, Woodman, Recovery, Henry, Earl St. Vincent, Mary, Isabella and Medina.
 Approximately 1550 prisoners arrived in New South Wales in this year.

 By 1823 the penal settlement at Newcastle had been closed and most of the convicts had transferred to Port Macquarie penal outpost.
 The Hunter Valley had been opened for settlement and settlers such as James Mudie at Patrick Plains, Edward Cory at Paterson and James Reid at Rosebrook were all establishing their estates by this time.
-Several of the Ocean convicts were assigned to settlers such as these.
+Several of the convicts from this ship were assigned to settlers such as these.

 The year 1823 was also a year of exploration and discoveries - John Oxley sailed north to examine Moreton Bay, Archibald Bell discovered a new route across the Blue Mountains from Richmond that became known as Bell's line of road and Allan Cunningham discovered Pandora's Pass through the Liverpool Ranges.